Table of contents

 - Sell tickets for events online.
 Upsell items that can be added to ticket purchases (such as specialty ingredients or cooking utensils) to reduce waiting in line after the event.

-- Allow staff to create phone orders in your point-of-sale system instead of writing down the order on paper.
-This can help eliminate errors, allow for efficient card payments on the phone, or allow customers to pay at pickup.
+- Allow staff to create phone orders in your POS system instead of writing down the order on paper.
+This can help eliminate errors, allow for efficient card payments on the phone or allow customers to pay at pickup.

 Use purchase orders and stock-receiving processes to make sure your item quantities are correct.
 This small step can make online selling easier.
 Purchase ordering can help in three key ways: